nethesis/fpp/README.md

 The server exposes 3 APIs:

 - `/ping`: GET, just test if the service is online
 - `/register`: POST, register a iOS device.
+The iOS device token is validated against Apple APN using a silent notification.
-If the device token is valid, the server will save the token associated to the given topic
+  If the device token is valid, the server will save the token associated to the given topic.
+  Token/topic association will expire after 356 days: applications must be opened at least once a year to keep receiving notifications.
   Parameters:
   - `token`: Apple Device token
   - `topic`: Unique topic to identify the mobile device.
 The topic is the sha256sum of the token received by the client
 - `/send`: POST, send a wake-up notification to a device
   Parameters:
-  - `type`: Notification type, can be `apple` or `firebase`
+  - `type`: Notification type, can be `apple` or `firebase`.
+If `type` is `apple`, the iOS device should already have been registered: the server will wake up the device token corresponding to the given `topic`
   - `topic`: Unique topic to identify the mobile device.
 The topic is the sha256sum of the token received by the client after the login
   - `uuid`: Flexisip transaction identifier
   - `call-id`: Asterisk call identifier
   - `from-uri`: Caller SIP URI